SnowRunner: Reception

 The game received "generally positive" reviews according to media review aggregator website Metacritic across its three platform releases.
 Some critics praised the visuals and pacing of the game.

 The game sold more than one million copies by July 2020.
 More than 2 million copies had been sold by May 2021.

+In November 2024, Tim Willits, Chief Creative Officer of Saber Interactive, told the Game Maker’s Notebook that over 15 million people have played Snowrunner across all platforms since release.